-There are several studies on the literature on the optimization of bonding by different surface treatments between adhesive resin cements and composite resins or conventional ceramics (AWLIYA et al. , 1998; MCLEAN , 2001; DELLA BONA et al. , 2002).
-However, even though most restorations fabricated by the CAD/CAM system, such as the aluminized ceramic of the Procera AllCeramTM system, are bonded with resin cements, little information has been reported on the bond strength between the treated surface of this ceramic and the resin cements.
-Thus, this study was conducted to evaluate the bonding between the aluminized ceramic for framework of the Procera AllCeramTM system, submitted to surface treatment with the Rocatec system, and two different resin cements: MDP-modified cement (Panavia F) and a conventional BisGMA-based cement (RelyX).
+There are several studies on the literature on the optimization of bonding by different surface treatments between adhesive resin cements and composite resins or conventional ceramics (AWLIYA et al.2, 1998; MC LEAN 13, 2001; DELLA BONA et al. 6, 2002).
+However, even though most aluminized ceramics restorations are bonded with resin cements, little information has been reported on the bond strength between the treated surface of these ceramics and the resin cements.
+Thus, this study was conducted to evaluate the bonding between the aluminized ceramic for framework of In Ceram AluminaTM, submitted to surface treatment with the Rocatec system, and two different resin cements: MDP-modified cement (Panavia F) and a conventional BisGMA-based cement (RelyX).

-Selection of the microtensile testing for assessment of the bond strength between the materials investigated was based on several conclusive studies that demonstrated its effectiveness and reliability for evaluation of the adhesive bond strength to the tooth and ceramic structures (SANO et al., 1994; DELLA BONA et al., 2000).
-Moreover, many studies in the literature indicate the possibility of achievement of several specimens from a small structure, either a restoration bonded to a human or bovine tooth, for example, or small ceramic and resin blocks bonded to each other such as in the present study, as the main advantage of the microtensile testing (SANO et al. , 1994; PASHLEY et al. , 1995; YOSHIAMA et al. , 1998; ANDREATTA FILHO et al. , 2003; LEITE et al. , 2003; LOPES et al. , 2003; VALANDRO et al., 2003).
+Selection of the microtensile testing for assessment of the bond strength between the materials investigated BOND STRENGTH OF DUAL - CURED RESIN CEMENTS TO A GLASS INFILTRATED ALUMINA CERAMIC was based on several conclusive studies that demonstrated its effectiveness and reliability for evaluation of the adhesive bond strength to the tooth and ceramic structures (SANO et al.16, 1994; DELLA BONA et al.5, 2000).
+Moreover, many studies in the literature indicate the possibility of achievement of several specimens from a small structure, either a restoration bonded to a human or bovine tooth, for example, or small ceramic and resin blocks bonded to each other such as in the present study, as the main advantage of the microtensile testing (SANO et al.16, 1994; PASHLEY et al.15, 1995; YOSHIAMA et al.20, 1998; ANDREATTA FILHO et al.1, 2003; LEITE et al.10, 2003; LOPES et al.11, 2003; VALANDRO et al.18, 2003).

-The authors (SANO et al., 1994; YOSHIAMA et al., 1998; SHONO et al., 1999; SUDSAN-GIAM & VAN NOORT, 1999) agree on the ability of actual evaluation of the bond strength between different substrates provided by this testing, since it allows evaluation of small areas (about 1mm) of a same adhesive surface, inducing less intrinsic failures in the adhesive bonding (because of the small area of evaluation) and providing a larger number of adhesive failures after fracture instead of cohesive or mixed failures.
+The authors (SANO et al. 16, 1994; YOSHIAMA et al. 20, 1998; SHONO et al. 17, 1999; SUDSAN-GIAM & VAN NOORT 19, 1999) agree on the ability of actual evaluation of the bond strength between different substrates provided by this testing, since it allows evaluation of small areas (about 1mm2) of a same adhesive surface, inducing less intrinsic failures in the adhesive bonding (because of the small area of evaluation) and providing a larger number of adhesive failures after fracture instead of cohesive or mixed failures.
 However, assessment of the failure mode in the present study revealed the presence of mixed failures with predominance of the adhesive component.
 Some hypotheses might explain this fact: